ezod/hypergraph/README.markdown

 ## Overview

 Hypergraph is a Python module for graphs and hypergraphs.
-It is provided as a single file for easy integration into any project.

 ## Requirements